LilNakodil/Personal-JS-task/README.md

 # Personal-JS-task
-Tasks which were given separeted ffrom book
+Tasks which were given separeted from book